Welcome to Newcastle!

 Newcastle University has a proud tradition of graduates who achieve greatness in their chosen fields.
 From social leaders, innovators of industry and famous faces, Newcastle University alumni are making their mark across the globe.

 We work closely with employers to ensure the content of our degrees reflects the skills that are needed in the world of work.
 By providing internships and work experience placements wherever possible, we ensure you have the relevant skills to excel in your chosen career.

 Our award-winning Careers Service is one of the best, largest and most innovative in the UK.
 Every year international, national and local employers come to our campus to deliver presentations and to hold interviews for their graduate-level jobs.
 If you want to build up work experience whilst studying, we have various initiatives to help you add to your degree.

 You can contact us by email with any questions you may have about applying to Newcastle.
 If you would prefer to chat by phone or skype, we are happy to do that too – email us to arrange a convenient time.

 You can visit us on campus throughout the year for a personalised tour.
 We would love to meet you and show you life on campus first-hand.
 Complete our online form to request a tour.

 You can also explore our campus and the city of Newcastle by watching one of our virtual tours.

 Representatives from the International Recruitment Team and academic schools visit different countries throughout the year.
 Our upcoming visits to your country are listed here and new events will be added as they are confirmed.
 You can see all our travel plans on our events page.

-1. The Universities and Colleges Admissions Service (UCAS).
-We have helpful instructions explaining how to do this on our undergraduate website.
+We have helpful instructions explaining how to do this on both our undergraduate and postgraduate websites:

-We have excellent relationships with education agents from the USA who can provide further information and assist you with the submission of your application to Newcastle University.
+We have excellent relationships with education agents from Canada who can provide further information and assist you with the submission of your application to Newcastle University.
 Our contacts are listed below.